karenlmasters/HaverfordGalaxyGroup/README.md

 Pipe3D_access.ipynb - example notebook to access some Pipe3D analysis of MaNGA data

 VAC_GZ3D_tutorial_KLMedits.ipynb - edits to the GZ3D VAC tutorial in Marvin so that it works on Sciserver.org

+Metallicity_BinnedStatisticOverSamples.ipynb -- sample selection for spiral galaxies binned into arm winding level, loops over all galaxies in a sample and saves a metallicity trend for each.
+From Emmy Wisz BMC'23 senior thesis

+Metallicity_MassBinning_LinearRegressionFits_FitsofFits.ipynb -- mass binning within subsamples, fitting a straight line to trends.
+From Emmy Wisz '23 senior thesis.

+RadialGradientsMaNGAEditedMar20.ipynb -- create a radial metallicity trend for one or multiple galaxies.
+Originally from KLM, minor changes by Emmy Wisz.